team-telnyx/telnyx-meet/README.md

 To deploy your local project to Vercel, push it to GitHub/GitLab/Bitbucket and [import to Vercel](https://vercel.com/new).

 **Important**: When you import your project on Vercel, make sure to click on **Environment Variables** and set them to match your `.env.local` file.

+## **Deploy using docker-compose**

+To deploy your local project to a docker container for development purposes, run `docker-compose up -d` from within the telnyx-meet directory.